LoRA-Edit: Controllable First-Frame-Guided Video Editing via Mask-Aware LoRA Fine-Tuning: Abstract

 \section{Abstract}

 Video editing using diffusion models has achieved remarkable results in generating high-quality edits for videos.
 However, current methods often rely on large-scale pretraining, limiting flexibility for specific edits.
-First-frame-guided editing provides control over the first frame, but lacks flexibility over subsequent frames.
-To address this, we propose a mask-based LoRA (Low-Rank Adaptation) tuning method that adapts pretrained Image-to-Video (I2V) models for flexible video editing.
-Our approach preserves background regions while enabling controllable edits propagation.
-This solution offers efficient and adaptable video editing without altering the model architecture.
-To better steer this process, we incorporate additional references, such as alternate viewpoints or representative scene states, which serve as visual anchors for how content should unfold.
-We address the control challenge using a mask-driven LoRA tuning strategy that adapts a pre-trained image-to-video model to the editing context.
-The model must learn from two distinct sources: the input video provides spatial structure and motion cues, while reference images offer appearance guidance.
-A spatial mask enables region-specific learning by dynamically modulating what the model attends to, ensuring that each area draws from the appropriate source.
-Experimental results show our method achieves superior video editing performance compared to state-of-the-art methods.
+First-frame-guided editing provides control over the first frame, but lacks fine-grained control over the edit's subsequent temporal evolution.
+To address this, we propose a mask-based LoRA (Low-Rank Adaptation) tuning method that adapts pretrained Image-to-Video models for flexible video editing.
+Our key innovation is using a spatiotemporal mask to strategically guide the LoRA fine-tuning process.
+This teaches the model two distinct skills: first, to interpret the mask as a command to either preserve content from the source video or generate new content in designated regions.
+Second, for these generated regions, LoRA learns to synthesize either temporally consistent motion inherited from the video or novel appearances guided by user-provided reference frames.
+This dual-capability LoRA grants users control over the edit's entire temporal evolution, allowing complex transformations like an object rotating or a flower blooming.
+Experimental results show our method achieves superior video editing performance compared to baseline methods.
+The code and video results are available at our project website: \href{https://cjeen.github.io/LoRAEdit}{https://cjeen.github.io/LoRAEdit}.